Pilatus U-28 Draco: Fall of Kabul

-4 U-28A Draco parked at Kabul International Airport in August 2021.
+4 U-28A Dracos parked at Kabul International Airport in August 2021.

 On August 15 and 16, as the airport fell and chaos broke out, the U-28s continued flight operation.
 On several occasions aircraft came under fire from small arms, rockets and anti aircraft artillery (AAA) forcing the aircraft to perform evasive maneuvers.
-One aircraft, "Draco 42", having stayed airborne beyond bingo fuel and into the night, was running critically low on fuel, and its pilot, Lt.
+One aircraft, "Draco 42", having stayed airborne beyond bingo fuel and into the night was running critically low on fuel, and its pilot, Lt.
 Col. Samuel McIntyre, had to land in a "gap in the crowd" which covered the runway by that point.
 The next day, another crew also nearly ran out of fuel and was about to land on a crowded taxiway, before making a last-second correction onto the runway where a gap had opened up.
 As they were attempting to taxi back, they had to stop and shut down the engine as civilians swarmed the aircraft, the crew barricaded themselves inside and waited for help from security forces.
 An AH-64 Apache helicopter was able to disperse the crowd by hovering low above it, at which point the crew took their weapons and left the aircraft to escape on foot to a nearby hangar.
 The aircraft commander, Lt.
 Col. Scott Hardman, received the Aviator Valor Award in recognition of "his exemplary actions leading his team to safety".

 On 17 November 2023, a total of ten Draco crew members were awarded Distinguished Flying Crosses for their actions in Kabul, a first for the U-28 community.
-They are :